ART AND BRAVERY – FLUID TIME II – UTOPIAN CONNECTIONS – AN (en)VISIONOGRAPHIC CHICAGO STORY

 FURTHER STUDY RESOURCES

-FINE ART BLACK AND WHITE PHOTOGRAPHY, ARCHITECTURE PHOTOGRAPHY, LONG EXPOSURE PHOTOGRAPHY
+FINE ART BLACK AND WHITE PHOTOGRAPHY, ARCHITECTURAL PHOTOGRAPHY, LONG EXPOSURE PHOTOGRAPHY

-You can find more resources about fine art black and white photography, (en)Visionography, long exposure photography and architecture photography in my extensive collection of photography tutorials.
-To receive my future tutorials directly via email you can subscribe to my website.
+Find more resources about fine art black and white photography, (en)Visionography, long exposure photography and architecture photography in Julia Anna Gospodarou’s extensive collection of photography tutorials.
+To receive free future tutorials, you can subscribe here.

-Learn more about how to create fine art photography, from vision to processing and the final image in my video course From Vision to Final Image – Mastering Black and White Photography Processing, in my video tutorial Long Exposure, Architecture, Fine Art Photography – Creating (en)Visionography, in my book From Basics to Fine Art – Black and White Photography, or by attending one of my workshops.
+Learn more about how to create fine art photography, architectural photography, long exposure, etc. from conception to advanced processing in Julia’s video courses Understanding Fine Art Architectural Photography – The Complete Course, From Vision to Final Image – Mastering Black and White Photography Processing, in the video tutorial Long Exposure, Architecture, Fine Art Photography – Creating (en)Visionography, and the book From Basics to Fine Art – Black and White Photography, or by attending one of her highly appreciated workshops.

 To study with Julia Anna Gospodarou personally, find out about our

-We believe in knowledge, we believe in education, and the freedom of spirit that creates great art.
+We believe in knowledge, education, and the freedom of spirit that creates great art.
 We believe in art and artists.

-Please consider making a donation to help us continue sharing free content and offer knowledge and inspiration.
+Please donate to help us continue sharing free high quality photography education and inspiration.

-For more than a decade, we have been sharing free content on fine art photography, black and white photography, architecture photography, long exposure photography, as well as our original concepts of “(en)Visionography” and “Photography Drawing”.
+For more than one and a half decades, we have been sharing free content on fine art photography, black and white photography, architecture photography, long exposure photography, as well as our original concepts of “(en)Visionography” and “Photography Drawing”.

 Thousands of photographers started their journey in fine art photography here and found inspiration and practical resources that empowered them.
 Many have won awards for their work and are making a career in photography based on knowledge acquired from our free tutorials, books, courses, and workshops.